 What Dies, What Returns

 The first time a plant of mine died, I took it personally.
 I had failed.
 I had not been attentive enough, or too attentive, or I had chosen the wrong pot, the wrong soil, the wrong spot.
-But gardens are not museums.
-They are living systems, and living systems include death.
+But a garden is a living system, and living systems include death.
 Not as a failure, but as part of the cycle.
 Leaves fall.
 Stems wither.
 Roots rot.
 And in the space they leave behind, something else eventually grows.

 You do not need a garden to practice what the garden teaches.
 You just need one living thing to tend.
 A single plant on a windowsill.
 A pot of herbs by the kitchen sink.
 Something that asks you to pay attention, to respond to what is actually needed rather than what you think should be needed, and to wait without knowing exactly what will grow.
-Start there.
-Water it.
-Watch.
-Let it teach you at its own pace.
+If you are willing, try this: the next time you water a plant, push your finger into the soil first.
+Feel whether it is dry or damp, cool or warm.
+Let the soil tell you what it needs instead of following a schedule.
+That small act of listening, with the hands instead of the mind, is the whole lesson.
+If you do not have a plant, you might start there.
+Not as a project.
+As a practice.